JGoyd/A16-FuseBypass/README.md

 ---

-## Contents

-* `logs/` – Raw and timestamped logs showing activation of debug routines on production-fused A16 devices
-* `analysis/` – Side-by-side breakdown of expected vs. observed hardware behavior
-* `reproduce/` – Step-by-step guide to validating the issue on a stock iPhone 14 Pro Max

----

 ## Steps to Validate

 This flaw has been confirmed on multiple unmodified devices running official iOS firmware.
 To independently validate: